-The giant African land snail is considered one of the most invasive pests in the world, and is believed responsible for carrying a parasite (in its slime, no less) that is responsible for a form of meningitis that is harmful to humans.
+While the giant African land snail might seem like a fun pet to keep, it's considered one of the most invasive pests in the world, and is believed responsible for carrying a parasite (in its slime, no less) that is responsible for a form of meningitis that is harmful to humans.

 There doesn't seem to be much appeal to keeping this animal as a pet, and it's illegal to do so in the United States.